AEGEE/MyAEGEE/README.md

 - Remember to check what is running on your _GUEST_ via `docker ps` (or portainer).
 Enter your _GUEST_ with `vagrant ssh` (from your _HOST_).

+- By running the system in development mode, you may get "NGINX error 403 (forbidden)" when you vist `my.appserver.test` the first time.
+To fix it, follow the steps after `frontend helper` in the file [orchestrate_docker.sh](scripts-vagrant_provision/orchestrate_docker.sh)

 - If you are stuck and something doesn't seem to work, make sure you don't have a mismatch between `/etc/hosts`, the URL you type in the browser, and the address that the system expects.
 See file `current-config.yml` for that: it is a file which is generated every time `make start` is launched.
 It contains the description of the desired state of the app.
 NB: `/etc/hosts` is the only file mentioned in this README that only exists in the _HOST_ and is not mounted (as described above).

 - You can add dev-tools to the array of services and troubleshoot docker using portainer (mentioned above).
 Make sure that you have added also the URL to the hostfile (`/etc/hosts`) and that it matches the variable defined in `.env`